How bad is eating (red) meat for our health and the environment?Last Updated : 12 April 2022

 - Fischer, C and Garnett Tara (2016).
 Plates, pyramids, planets.
 Developments in national healthy and sustainable dietary guidelines: a state of play assessment.
 The Food and Agriculture Organization of the United Nations and The Food Climate Research Net

 - European Commission Communication COM/2020/381 (2020).
-Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions: A Farm to Fork Strategy for a fair, healthy a
+Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions: A Farm to Fork Strategy for a fair, healthy and e

 - EAT-Lancet Commission (2019).
 Healthy Diets From Sustainable Food Systems Food Planet Health.
 Summary Report of the EAT-Lancet Commission